isomerpages/moh-vaccinegov/_locations/Joint Testing & Vaccination Centres (Vaccination Wing).md

 ---
 ### **JTVC Locations (Vaccination Wing)**
 **Bivalent vaccines**<br>
 The Pfizer-BioNTech/Comirnaty bivalent vaccine for individuals aged 12 years and above is available at all vacination locations offering the vaccine, including all Joint Testing and Vaccination Centres (JTVC).
-However, t Moderna/Spikevax bivalent vaccine for individuals aged 18 years and above is available only at JTVCs.
+However, the Moderna/Spikevax bivalent vaccine for individuals aged 18 years and above is available only at JTVCs.
 If you wish to receive the Moderna/Spikevax bivalent vaccine, you may visit the nearest JTVC.

 **For COVID-19 additional booster doses:**